Kethen/android_firewall_script/README.md

 Block apps from accessing the internet by providing a list of package name in /data/appNetBlacklist_last.
 As an example by default if the list file does not exist it will create a file that blocks the English/international version of wps office's outgoing traffic.

 Forces DNS server by redirecting all udp port 53 traffic to ip address stored in /data/nameserver.
 If a file is not provided, it will create one as an example with google DNS 8.8.8.8.

+Packaging for installing with custom android recoveries:

+	zip -r ../install.zip .

+The repository itself is a working folder when I was making this.